 1. The SMF receives a PDU session establishment request from the UE.
 The SMF selects the PCF as described in clause 8.3 and invokes the Npcf_SMPolicyControl_Create service operation by sending the HTTP POST request to the "SM Policies" resource as defined in clause 4.2.2.2 of 3GPP TS 29.512 [9].
-The request operation provides the SUPI, the PDU session ID, PDU Session Type, DNN, and S-NSSAI, and may provide the GPSI, the Internal Group Identifier(s), the Access Type (and additional access type, in case of MA PDU session), the IPv4 address or the IPv6 network prefix (if available), the MA PDU session indication and the ATSSS capability, if available, the PEI if received in the SMF, the User Location Information, the UE Time Zone, Serving Network, RAT type, charging information, the Session-AMBR, the DN-AAA authorization profile index if available, one or more framed routes if available, the subscribed default QoS, if available, etc.,as defined in clause 4.2.2 of 3GPP TS 29.512 [9].
-The request operation also includes a Notification URI to indicate to the PCF where to send a notification when the SM related policies are updated.
+The request operation provides the needed information within the "SmPolicyContextData" as defined in clause 4.2.2 of 3GPP TS 29.512 [9].

 2-3.
 If "PvsSupport" feature defined in 3GPP TS 29.512 [9] is supported and the Onboarding Indication set to true is received and the combination of the received DNN and S-NSSAI corresponds to a PDU session used for User Plane Remote Provisioning, these steps are skipped.
 Otherwise, if PCF does not have the subscription data for the SUPI, DNN and S-NSSAI, the PCF invokes the Nudr_DataRepository_Query service operation to the UDR by sending the HTTP GET request to the "SessionManagementPolicyData" resource as specified in 3GPP TS 29.519 [12].
 The UDR sends an HTTP "200 OK" response to the PCF with the policy control subscription data.

-4. If the "ExtendedSamePcf" feature is supported, and based on operator's policies and retrieved data the PCF determines that the same PCF needs to be used for all the SM Policy associations that match a combination of SUPI, DNN and S-NSSAI, and no SM Policy association for the given combination exists, the PCF invokes the Nbsf_Management_Register service operation to check if another PCF exists for the given parameter combination as specified in 3GPP TS 29.512 [9], clause 4.2.2.2.

-If the "ExtendedSamePcf" feature is not supported and the "SamePcf" is supported, and based on operator's policies and retrieved data the PCF determines that the same PCF needs to be used for all the SM Policy associations that match a combination of SUPI, DNN and S-NSSAI, and no SM Policy association for the given combination exists, the PCF invokes the Nbsf_Management_Register service operation to check if another PCF exists for the given parameter combination as specified in 3GPP TS 29.512 [9] clause 4.2.2.2 if the BSF is to be used for PDU session binding and the IP address/prefix or MAC address is received in step 1.
+4. If the "ExtendedSamePcf" feature is supported or the "ExtendedSamePcf" feature is not supported and the "SamePcf" feature is supported , and based on operator's policies and retrieved data the PCF determines that the same PCF needs to be used for all the SM Policy associations that match a combination of SUPI, DNN and S-NSSAI, and no SM Policy association for the given combination exists, the PCF invokes the Nbsf_Management_Register service operation to check if another PCF exists for the given parameter combination when the conditions as specified in 3GPP TS 29.512 [9], clause 4.2.2.2 are met.

-The PCF includes together with the PCF address information for the Npcf_SMPolicyControl, in case the BSF is to be used for PDU session binding, the PCF address information for the Npcf_PolicyAuthorization and/or Rx, and the UE address, if available.

 5. If the PCF receives an HTTP "201 Created" response from the BSF with the created binding information as detailed in clause 8.5.2 and the flow continues in step 6.